Zdunek10/Geolocalization/README.md

-# Geolocalization aplication which reads the visitors to the page and saving IP and time of visit.
+# Geolocalization aplication
+Reads the visitor's IP to the page and saving it with time to Database.